cccbr/runningatower/content/docs/finance/_index.md

 *Figure 1: Example of church electronic donation point*

 The church may consider having an electronic payment system for fees and casual donations.
 This may involve a commission charge which, although low, reduces the donation received.
 Within a ***[C of E](../glossary/#c-of-e)*** church implementing this would be the responsibilty of the ***[PCC](../glossary/#pcc)*** and its treasurer.
 Such a system may allow gift aid to be recovered.
 It may allow payments for ringing to be captured in an appropriate account.
 N.B.
-Consider a request for Gift Aid as this enables income tax to be reclaimed.
-It only applies to charities and HMRC registered charitable groups.
+Consider a request for Gift Aid as this enables income tax to be reclaimed in the case of charities and HMRC registered charitable groups.

 ## Reimbursement of Expenses